QuentinRa/blog.quentinra.dev/tools/unity-2d/index.md

   look into [9patch](https://www.construct.net/en/make-games/manuals/construct-3/plugin-reference/9-patch),
   explained in the video too)
 * you create labels with ui > text then set the text
-* you can use layouts (like in Java) but using anchors may be enough for a simple UI
+* you can use layouts (like in Java) but using anchors may be enough for a simple UI ([video here](https://www.youtube.com/watch?v=HwdweCX5aMI&ab_channel=GameDevGuide))
-  ([video here](https://www.youtube.com/watch?v=HwdweCX5aMI&ab_channel=GameDevGuide))
 * if you want some resizing (and you are not using anchors) then
   * add a canvas scaler to your canvas
-  * set scale mode to "scale with screen size"
+  * set scale mode to "scale with the screen size"
   * and give it a size

 You can make your hierarchy looks better using